 - Highly adjustable from XS to XL

-- You can use disposable insert for going out/nighttime
+- You can use a disposable insert for going out/nighttime

 - Narrow pockets (this I feel is both positive and negative as stated in my reasons above)